Delivery options

 SAIT accepts high school course equivalents for admission.
 If you don't meet the requirements, consider Academic Upgrading.

 SAIT evaluates international documents for admissions.
-After you've applied, consider our international document assessment service if your education is from outside of Canada.
+After applying, consider our international document assessment service if your education is from outside Canada.
 SAIT may also accept courses completed at certain international post-secondary institutions.

 Direct entry: four-step process